billkellett/just-a-clusta/docsrc/content/buildandrun/gettingstarted.md

       weight: 901
 ---

-The Data Modeling Workshop is deployed as a standard AssetHub asset:
+Just-a-clusta is deployed as a standard AssetHub asset:

 ## Startup Script
 This Asset leverages simple-startup.
 To start the entire asset run ./startup all for other options run ./startup